enzo-project/enzo-e/doc/source/devel/array.rst

 consequnce of this is that any modifications made to the elements of an array within a function, where the array had been passed by value, will affect the value of the array outside of the function.
+We will return to this topic below in :ref:`CelloArray-Pointer-Semantics`

 To provide a more detailed description of ``CelloArray<T,D>``'s user interface it is most straightforward to describe the different